The COM Community Theatre announces the upcoming 2015-2016 season:

 Book by Bob Martin & Don McKellar

-“The Drowsy Chaperone” revolves around one musical theatre fan’s obsession with a fictional 1928 musical comedy and is a unique combination of the past and present that celebrates musical theatre.
+“The Drowsy Chaperone” revolves around one musical theater fan’s obsession with a fictional 1928 musical comedy and is a unique combination of the past and present that celebrates musical theater.

-It begins when a die-hard musical theatre fan plays his favorite cast album, and the musical magically burst to life.
-We are instantly immersed in the hilarious tale of a glamorous bride and her uproarious wedding day, complete with thrills and surprises that take both the cast (literally) and the audience (metaphorically) soaring into the heavens.
+When a die-hard musical theater fan plays his favorite cast album, the musical magically bursts to life.
+We are immersed in the hilarious tale of a glamorous bride and her uproarious wedding day, complete with thrills and surprises that take both the cast (literally) and the audience (metaphorically) soaring into the heavens.
 “The Drowsy Chaperone” is one of the funniest musicals ever written.
-It is a hysterical send-up of the Astaire and Rogers films of the 1930’s, filled with top hats, gangsters, starlets, Prohibition martinis and… love.
+It is a hysterical send-up of the Astaire and Rogers films of the 1930’s, filled with top hats, gangsters, starlets, Prohibition martinis and … love.